accidentalrebel/accidentalrebel/README.md

 * ⚡ - I make malware and tools for research purposes
 * 🌱 - Before cyber security, I made games and game engines
 * 💬 - I mostly code in C, Assembly, and Python
-* 😄 - BTW, I use Arch and Emacs 😄

 ## My socials